|

 On the fortieth day of Easter the teacher's disciples or leader's followers

-are left alone after Jesus' 'ascension'.
+on where you open the Bible— are left alone after Jesus'

 That Ascension itself is, again, an event which does not concern the